Students without a High School Diploma

 Students in the above mentioned category will be required to take the College’s Placement Tests in math, reading and writing.

-Admission of Persons with Felony Convictions or Disciplinary Dismissals
+Admission of Persons with Felony Convictions or Disciplinary (Non-Academic) Dismissals

 The university-wide admissions application form now includes mandatory questions regarding felony convictions and dismissal from college for disciplinary reasons.
 An affirmative response to either question will not automatically prevent admission, but you will be asked to provide additional information.
 This information will be reviewed by campus personnel to ensure campus safety.
 Any falsification or omission of data may result in a denial of admission, or disciplinary action.